 System Requirements by Environment

-The topics below provide detailed system environment requirement specifications for each supported environment.
+The following sections describe system environment requirement specifications for each supported environment.

 Host memory size

 4 GB, 8 GB, 16 GB, or 32 GB.

 Note: Starting in Junos OS Release 15.1X49-D90 and Junos OS Release 17.3R1, 16-GB host memory size is supported for vSRX on KVM.

 Starting in Junos OS Release 15.1X49-D100 and Junos OS Release 17.4R1, 32-GB host memory size is supported for vSRX on KVM.

 Note: DPDK requires Intel Virtualization VT-x/VT-d support in the CPU.
 See About Intel Virtualization Technology.

 Starting in Junos OS Release 15.1X49-D70 and Junos OS Release 17.3R1, use Intel 82599 physical NICs in pass-through mode to scale the multicore vSRX instances.